virtualmin/virtualmin-nginx/README.md

 # Installation

-The recommended way to install Virtualmin is to use the `virtualmin-install.sh` automated install script, found on the [Download page](https://www.virtualmin.com/download) of Virtualmin.com.
+The recommended way to install Virtualmin is to use the `virtualmin-install.sh` automated install script, found on the [download page](https://www.virtualmin.com/download) of Virtualmin.com.
 To get the LEMP stack, which includes nginx instead of Apache, use the `-b LEMP` option when installing.